Baku awaits foggy weather

 By Laman Ismayilova

-Cloudy and foggy weather is expected in Baku on January 23.
-Strong southwest wind will blow.
+Foggy weather is expected in Baku on January 28.
+Mild south-west wind will blow.

-The atmospheric pressure will drop from 761 to 753 mm.
-Relative humidity will be 70-80 percent at night and 50-55 percent in the daytime.
+The atmospheric pressure will drop from 769 to 764 mm mercury column.
+Relative humidity will be 60-70 percent at night and 50-55 percent in the daytime.

 The weather will be mainly dry in the country's regions.
-However, rain is predicted in some places in the evening.

-Snow will fall in the mountainous areas.
-Fog will be observed at night and in the morning.
-Southwest wind will intensify in some places.
+It will be foggy at night, and in the morning.
+West wind will occasionally intensify in some places.

-The air temperature will range from -2 to +3 °C at night, +7-12 °C in the daytime.
-In the mountain, the temperature will range from -2 to -7 °C at night, from -2 to + 3 °C in the daytime.
+The air temperature will vary from -1 to +4 °C at night, from +8 to +13 °C in the daytime.
+In the mountains, the temperature will range from -2 to -7 °C at night, +2 to + 7 °C in the daytime.

 As for the medical-meteorological forecast, the weather will be unfavorable for people sensitive to the weather.